Respiratory System Definition

 The respiratory system consists of the set of organs involved in the uptake of oxygen from the atmosphere and the release of carbon dioxide generated during aerobic respiration.
 This gas exchange is also called breathing or external respiration.
 Organs specialized for breathing usually contain moist structures with large surface areas to allow the diffusion of gases.
 They are also adapted to protect the organism from the invasion of pathogens along those surfaces.

 While the primary function of the respiratory system is gas exchange, this extensive organ system also has some other roles.
-In humans and other mammals, the respiratory system is integral towards phonation.
+In humans and other mammals, the respiratory system is integral creating sounds such as those used for speech.
 Structures of the upper respiratory tract, especially the larynx, are involved in the production of sound, and can modulate pitch, volume and clarity.
+Making noises is called phonation.

 The nose plays an important role in respiration, but the olfactory nerves and their associated structures are also involved in sensing smell.
-This has functions ranging from digestion (the cephalic phase of digestion) to hunting, recognition and mating.
+This has functions ranging from digestion (the cephalic phase of digestion) to hunting, recognition, and mating.
+Most animals have some sort of olfactory senses, usually in the form of nerves within the respiratory system.
+Sharks, for instance, can smell blood in the water up to several miles away.
+Terrestrial predators, like wolves, also use their olfactory senses to detect prey.

 Finally, epithelial cells of the lung also produce surfactant that makes the process of inhalation and exhalation easier.
 In fact, adequate production of surfactant by fetal lung cells is an important prerequisite for viability in pre-term births.